-Following the acquisition of Telephonics on June 27, 2022, we have and may continue to enter into industrial cooperation agreements, sometimes referred to as offset agreements, as a condition to obtaining orders for our products and services from customers in foreign countries.
-These agreements are intended to promote investment in the applicable country, and our obligations under these agreements may be satisfied through activities that do not require us to use cash, including transferring technology or providing manufacturing and other consulting support.
-The obligations under these agreements may also be satisfied through the use of cash for such activities as purchasing supplies from in-country vendors, setting up support centers, research and development investments, acquisitions, and building or leasing facilities for in-country operations.
-The amount of the offset requirement is determined by contract value awarded and negotiated percentages with customers.
-As of January 1, 2024, we had outstanding offset agreements of approximately \$28.0 million, some of which extend through 2028.
+We have previously entered into, and may continue to enter into industrial cooperation agreements, sometimes referred to as offset agreements, as a condition to obtaining orders for our products and services from customers in foreign countries.
+As of December 30, 2024, we had outstanding offset agreements of approximately \$27.3 million, some of which extend through 2028.
 Offset programs usually extend over several years and in some cases provide for penalties in the event we fail to perform in accordance with contract requirements.
-Historically, we have not paid any such penalties, and as of January 1, 2024, no such penalties have been paid.
+To date, we have not been obligated to pay any such penalties.
+For details about our offset agreements, see Part II, Item 8, Note 14, Commitments and Contingencies, of the Notes to Consolidated Financial Statements included in this Report.